 Megan Jones earned a Bachelor of Music in Violin Performance from the University of McGill in the year 2000, graduating with high distinction.
 Ms. Jones currently plays as a substitute violin with the Kitchener Waterloo, the Windsor Symphony Orchestra, the Hamilton Philharmonic Orchestra and several other symphonies across Ontario.
 She has been an Associate Mentor for several years with the National Academy Orchestra under maestro Boris Brott, and is the orchestra manager and librarian for the Brott Music Festival.
 Ms. Jones began teaching at the International Music Academy in Mississauga, in 2003 and purchased the Academy from the original owner, Lois Wells-Bernard, in 2008.
-She teaches piano, violin, voice and all levels of theory at the Academy as well as maintaining the school and its 9 other teachers.
-The past few years Ms. Jones has performed several solo concertos with the Deep River Symphony Orchestra and the Timmins Symphony.
+She teaches piano, violin, voice and all levels of theory at the Academy as well as maintains the school and its 9 other teachers.
+In the past few years, Ms. Jones has performed several solo concertos with the Deep River Symphony Orchestra and the Timmins Symphony.
 Ms. Jones has been fortunate enough to play in the opera Salome with the Canadian Opera Company.